-How well your cruise control will work on hills depends upon your speed, load and the steepness of the hills.
-When going up steep hills, you may have to step on the accelerator pedal to maintain your speed.
-When going downhill, you may have to brake to keep your speed down.
-Applying the brake will take you out of cruise control.
-If you need to apply the brake due to the grade of the downhill slope, you may not want to attempt to use your cruise control feature.
+How well the cruise control works on hills depends upon the vehicle speed, load, and the steepness of the hills.
+When going up steep hills, you might have to step on the accelerator pedal to maintain the vehicle's speed.
+When going downhill, you might have to brake to keep the vehicle's speed down.
+Applying the brake will turn off the cruise control.
+If you need to apply the brake due to the grade of the downhill slope, you might not want to attempt to use your cruise control feature.